harboe/gogeo/README.md

 command flags

 * port - server address for the http server to listen on.
-* bing-key - if specifed request using bing doesn't need to provider a key
+* bing-key - if specifed request using bing doesn't need to provider a key, otherwise it will default to env: GOGEO_BING
-* google-key - if specifed request using google doesn't need to provider a key
+* google-key - if specifed request using google doesn't need to provider a key, otherwise it will default to env: GOGEO_GOOGLE
-* maprequest-key - if specifed request using maprequest doesn't need to provider a key
+* mapquest-key - if specifed request using maprequest doesn't need to provider a key, otherwise it will default to env: GOGEO_MAPQUEST

 ---